 Note:You can optionally override these preferred credentials.
 For example, if you have added two destination hosts where the users are A and B, then you can choose to override the preferred credentials with different credentials for each of the hosts.
-Similarly, if the destinations hosts have same credentials, which may be different from the preferred credentials, then you can override the preferred credentials with same credentials for all hosts.
+Similarly, if the destinations hosts have the same credentials, which may be different from the preferred credentials, then you can override the preferred credentials with the same credentials for all hosts.

 The credentials you specify here are used by the Deployment Procedure to run the provisioning operation.
 If this environment is secure and has locked accounts, then make sure that: